 All images taken from Black Fly Zine.
-This article originally appeared on VICE UK.

 When Ella Frost and Nana Adae-Amoakoh decided to start their zine, Black Fly, the idea wasn't just to shed a light on the intersection between love, racism and sexual health, but also to offer a sex positive and non-heteronormative perspective traditionally absent from communities of colour.